-v.
-Case No. INSTR EUCTIONS: A PARTY DESIRING TO APPEA AR WITHOUT COUNSEL SHALL NOTIFY THE FORM.
-THE FEDERAL RULES OF APPELLATE QUIRE THAT ALL PAPERS SUBMITTED TO THE G PARTY AND THAT COPIES BE SERVED ON EPRESENTED BY COUNSEL.
-THE ORIGINAL OF EVER Y PAPER SUBMITTED FOR FILING MUST CONTAIN PROOF OF SERVICE IN A FORM SIMILAR NY PAPER THAT DOES NOT CONTAIN THE EGARDED BY THE COURT OR RETURNED.
-KEQU IRED I ROOF OF SERVICE MAI DE DISRE EGARDED BY THE COURT OR RETURNED.
-I hereby notify the clerk that I am appe aring pro se as the (Appellant, Petitioner r, Appellee or Respondent) 9 6 ould be sent to me at the address below.
-If my fy the clerk in writing of my new address.
+INSTRUCTIONS: A PARTY DESIRING TO APPEAR WITHOUT COUNSEL SHALL NOTIFY THE CLERK BY COMPLETING AND SIGNING THIS FORM.
+THE FEDERAL RULES OF APPELLATE PROCEDURE AND TENTH CIRCUIT RULES REQUIRE THAT ALL PAPERS SUBMITTED TO THE COURT FOR FILING BE SIGNED BY THE FILING PARTY AND THAT COPIES BE SERVED ON OPPOSING PARTIES OR THEIR COUNSEL, IF REPRESENTED BY COUNSEL.
+THE ORIGINAL OF EVERY PAPER SUBMITTED FOR FILING MUST CONTAIN PROOF OF SERVICE IN A FORM SIMILAR TO THAT ON THE REVERSE OF THIS FORM.
+ANY PAPER THAT DOES NOT CONTAIN THE REQUIRED PROOF OF SERVICE MAY BE DISREGARDED BY THE COURT OR RETURNED.

+I hereby notify the clerk that I am appearing pro se as the

+(Appellant, Petitioner, Appellee or Respondent)

+in this case.
+All notices regarding the case should be sent to me at the address below.
+If my mailing address changes, I will promptly notify the clerk in writing of my new address.

 Further, in accordance with 10th Cir.
-R 4.
-46.1, I certify: (Check one.)
-All parties to this litigation, including p litigation, are revealed by the caption o parties who are now or have been interested in this in appeal, or There are parties interested in this litigathis appeal, and they are listed on the base ation that do not appear in the caption for ack of this form.
+R. 46.1, I certify: (Check one.)

+- All parties to this litigation, including parties who are now or have been interested in this litigation, are revealed by the caption on appeal, or - There are parties interested in this litigation that do not appear in the caption for this appeal, and they are listed on the back of this form.
-Signature Name Name

-Mailing A Address

-City State Zip Code

-CERTI FICATE OF SE RVICE

-I hereby certify that on [date] I s sent a copy of

-the Pro Se Entry of Appearance Form n to:

-at

-, the last kn own address/e email address, by

-[state me [state method of service]

-Date

 Signature